September 7-8, 2021

 The shipyard Donsö Varv was established to service all the ships in the archipelago.
 The shipyard also began building fishing vessels, mainly for fishermen from Donsö.
 Over time, and as a result of larger coastal tonnage and fewer new orders, the shipyard finally closed down.

 In time, oil was delivered to an increasingly large area.
 After World War II, an old ship that had sailed on the Dalsland Canal was purchased and converted to a tanker.
 It was named Kajo — the initials of the owners Kristen, Albert, John and Olle (a fine example of Donsö collaboration).
 They began to ship oil via Dalsland Canal, Lake Vänern and Göta Canal.
 The ships grew larger and larger and the people of Donsö had good working relationships with the big oil companies.
 Since they trusted each other, they were able to continuously develop the ships, thus benefiting both parties.

 Today, the tankers sail mostly in European waters, although some ships are sailing to Africa on time charters.
 A few years ago, a company was formed to provide services to the wind power industry.
 This shipping company already has many units in operation and is expanding rapidly.
 This is yet another example of how the entrepreneurs of Donsö adapt to the world around them.

 Transfer & accomodation

 Hotel and transfer to Donsö

-There will be a free boat transfer chartered by Donsö Shipping Meet between Gothenburg and Donsö.
+There will be a free boat transfer chartered by Donsö Shipping Meet between Gothenburg city center and Donsö in the morning both days.
 We offer two stops, at Stenpiren and at Eriksberg.
-Read more about transfer and accommodation during the event.
+Please note that the boat transfer will take approx one hour and there is only one chartered boat in the morning from each terminal.
+You can also go by regular boat traffic from Saltholmen boat terminal.
+Read more about transfer and accommodation during the event by clicking the button.